 Can I Refile a Bankruptcy If My Case Is Dismissed?

 Yes.
 But be careful.
 Refiling a bankruptcy case is tricky whether a prior case was dismissed or completed successfully.
-The number of prior filed case, when they were filed and what type of bankruptcy is being filed are all factors affecting your
+The number of prior filed case, when they were filed and what type of bankruptcy is being filed are all factors affecting your bankruptcy options.

 Do you have to go to court if you file for bankruptcy?

 Yes.
 But the vast majority of cases you should only have to appear at an informal hearing in front of a bankruptcy trustee–and I’ll be there with you.
-Though the hearing is located at the courthouse, you likely won’t have to appear before a
+Though the hearing is located at the courthouse, you likely won’t have to appear before a judge in a court.

 Before filing bankruptcy, it is best to plan for your filing.
 Ensuring your eligibility, protecting your property and making sure your debts will be discharged are all considerations in evaluating the type and timing of your bankruptcy.